ketheleenbazan/cybersafe-hub/README.md

 # CyberSafe Hub

-CyberSafe Hub is an interactive cybersecurity awareness website designed for non-technical users and digital beginners.
-The platform provides a simple, accessible, and engaging way to learn about online safety through hands-on tools and games.
+Designed to assist digital novices and non-technical users to understand online threats, CyberSafe Hub is an interactive cybersecurity awareness website with a gamified approach to cybersecurity education.
+It offers practical lessons through hands-on tools and games as well as transformative educational resources, breaking down sophisticated ideas in cybersecurity.
+The platform particularly targets students and seniors, using engaging approaches to help users understand online safety.

 ---

-## 🚀 Live Demo
+## Live Demo

 View and share the site using **GitHub Pages**:
 https://ketheleenbazan.github.io/cybersafe-hub/